See the process.

 06

-We review what changed, what still feels manual, and what should be improved next.
+We review what changed, whether the constraint moved, and what should be fixed in the next cycle.

 FIRST STEP